ether/etherpad-lite/doc/api/hooks_server-side.md

 1. req - the request object
 2. res - the response object
+3. users - the users object from settings.json (possibly modified by plugins)
-3. next - ?
+4. next - ?
-4. username - the username used (optional)
+5. username - the username used (optional)
-5. password - the password used (optional)
+6. password - the password used (optional)

 This hook is called to handle authentication.